 - Describe your arrangements for online tutoring.

-- I am happy to provide skype tuition.
-Please contact me for rates and arrangements.
+- I am happy to provide online tuition.
+I am able to offer a discount for online lessons - please contact me for rates and arrangements.

 - Where and with whom did you train?

 - I have a BEng degree in Aerospace Systems Engineering from the University of Glasgow, and I have recently completed a PhD in Neuroscience at UCL.
 I have also attended seminars on providing tuition for 7/8/11+ exams.
 I am a bit of a geek and have a particular interest in programming and machine learning, so I often take short courses to improve my skills in these areas.

 - Tell me about some of your current students.